ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ## Requirements

 A user account is required to access HPCC's research computing infrastructure.
-How to obtain an account is described [here](https://hpcc.ucr.edu/about/facility/access/).
-For external users it is important to know that the [Password+DUO](#passwordduo) multifactor authenication system descibed below is only available to UCR users.
-Thus, external users have to use the alternative [SSH Key](#ssh-keys) based authentication method, which is both secure and convenient to use.
+How to obtain a user account is described [here](https://hpcc.ucr.edu/about/facility/access/).
+For external users it is important to know that the [Password+DUO](#passwordduo) multifactor authenication system is only available to UCR users.
+Thus, they have to use the alternative [SSH Key](#ssh-keys) based authentication method, which is both secure and convenient to use.

 ## Log in with `SSH` from Terminal